Home of Harvard Football and Lacrosse Harvard Stadium Notes

 Perhaps the most dramatic change to Harvard Stadium took place as part of a 2006-07 upgrade to the facility that included replacing the natural grass surface with FieldTurf, the addition of lights to allow for nighttime use of the field and the installation of a removable dome-like “bubble,” that allows for year-round use of the facility.

-In 2007 the Crimson hosted Brown in the first night game in program history at the Stadium, and 2008 saw the addition of a video board and updated public address system.
+In 2007, the Crimson hosted Brown in the first night game in program history at the Stadium, and 2008 saw the addition of a video board and updated public address system.
+Harvard replaced the FieldTurf surface again during the summer of 2015.